eic/drich-dev/doc/tutorials/3-running-reconstruction.md

 The reconstruction flowchart for the [dRICH PID is found here](https://github.com/eic/EICrecon/blob/main/src/detectors/DRICH/README.md).
 At the time of writing this tutorial, the general idea is:

+- Transform the collection of MC dRICH sensor hits to digitized raw hits, using the digitization algorithm
+- Transform the CKF trajectories into projected tracks in the dRICH radiator, using the track propagation algorithm
+- Transform the digitized hits and projected tracks into PID hypotheses, using Indirect Ray Tracing
+- Link the PID hypotheses to final reconstructed particles, using proximity matching

 ```mermaid
 flowchart TB
   classDef alg fill:#ff8888,color:black